Diffusion State-Guided Projected Gradient for Inverse Problems: Introduction

 \begin{itemize}[leftmargin=5mm] \itemsep{0em} \item We show that the crucial factor is the choice of the subspace, not the low-rank nature of the subspace projection.
-We find that our DiffStateGrad projection enhances performance, in contrast to random subspace projections and low-rank approximations of the measurement gradient (\Cref{tab:proj_random_comparison}). \item We theoretically prove how DiffStateGrad helps the samples remain on or close to the manifold, hence improving reconstruction quality (\Cref{prop:plorg}). \item We demonstrate that DiffStateGrad increases the robustness of diffusion models to the measurement guidance gradient step size (\Cref{fig:combined_robustness}, \Cref{tab:psld_default_large_mg_step}) and the measurement noise (\Cref{fig:fig3}).
+We find that our DiffStateGrad enhances performance.
+Our projection defines the subspace based on the structure of the state to which the measurement guidance is applied.
+This is in contrast to random subspace projections or low-rank approximations (\Cref{tab:proj_random_comparison}). \item We theoretically prove how DiffStateGrad helps the samples remain on or close to the manifold, hence improving reconstruction quality (\Cref{prop:plorg}). \item We demonstrate that DiffStateGrad increases the robustness of diffusion models to the measurement guidance gradient step size (\Cref{fig:combined_robustness}, \Cref{tab:psld_default_large_mg_step}) and the measurement noise (\Cref{fig:fig3}).
 For example, for a large step size, DiffStateGrad drastically improves the LPIPS of PSLD~\citep{rout2023solving} from $0.463$ to $0.165$ on random inpainting.
 For large measurement noise, DiffStateGrad improves the SSIM of DAPS~\citep{zhang2024daps} from $0.436$ to $0.705$ on box inpainting. \item We empirically show that DiffStateGrad improves the worst-case performance of the diffusion model, e.g., significantly reducing the failure rate (PSNR $<20$) from $26\%$ to $4\%$ on the phase retrieval task, increasing their reliability (\Cref{fig:combined_robustness_psnr}).
 DiffStateGrad consistently shows lower standard deviation across the test datasets than state-of-the-art methods. \item We demonstrate that DiffStateGrad significantly improves the performance of state-of-the-art (SOTA) methods, especially in challenging tasks such as phase retrieval and high dynamic range reconstruction.
 For example, DiffStateGrad improves the PSNR of ReSample~\citep{song2023solving} from $27.61 (8.07)$ to $31.19 (4.33)$ for phase retrieval, reporting mean (std).
-Our experiments cover a wide range of linear inverse problems of box inpainting, random inpainting, Gaussian deblur, motion deblur, and super-resolution (\Cref{tab:inpainting_tasks,tab:other_tasks,tab:linear_tasks_psld_no_ssim}) and nonlinear inverse problems of phase retrieval, nonlinear deblur, and high dynamic range (HDR) (\Cref{tab:quantitative_evaluation_nonlinear}) for image restoration tasks. \end{itemize}
+Our experiments cover a wide range of linear inverse problems of box inpainting, random inpainting, Gaussian deblur, motion deblur, and super-resolution (\Cref{tab:linear_tasks_ffhq,tab:linear_tasks_imagenet}) and nonlinear inverse problems of phase retrieval, nonlinear deblur, and high dynamic range (HDR) (\Cref{tab:nonlinear_tasks_ffhq}) for image restoration tasks. \end{itemize}